An observation of the $f_0(1710)$ meson in the $\omega\phi$ system in the Pion-$Be$ Interaction at Momentum of 29 GeV: VES Setup

+For both cases, we calculate the branching fraction for $J/\psi \rightarrow \gamma f_0$ and compare it with theoretical estimates for the radiative $J/\psi$ decay to a glueball.
+Our findings are summarised in Sec.~\ref{sec_conclusion}.

-\section{VES setup}
+\section{VES Setup}

+The VES fixed-target experiment is a wide-aperture magnetic spectrometer with electromagnetic calorimetry and particle identification (see Fig.~\ref{fig_VES_setup}).
+The setup has been in operation since 1988 \cite{VES-1} and is located at a secondary beam line of the U-70 proton synchrotron in Protvino.
+About a decade ago, the facility was significantly upgraded, while retaining the general structure.
+The electromagnetic calorimeter and a major part of the tracking detectors were replaced.
+The particle identification was improved.
+The setup was equipped with a new data acquisition and trigger system.
+These upgrades help to suppress backgrounds, increase the rate of data collection, extend the list of measurable reactions, and allow us to measure their cross sections.

-The VES is a wide aperture magnetic spectrometer with electromagnetic calorimetry and particles identification ~(Figure~\ref{fig_VES_setup}) for fixed-target experiments.
-It is located at a secondary beam line of the U-70 proton synchrotron (Protvino).
-The data used for the present analysis were taken with a nominal beam momentum 29 GeV and typical spread $\pm 1\%$.
-The intensity of the beam of negatively charged particles delivered to the experiment during data taking is typically $(1\ldots2)\cdot 10^6$/s, of which about 98\% are $\pi^-$, 1.6\% $K^-$, 0.2\% $\bar p$ and the rest are muons and electrons.
+The data used in this analysis were obtained with a nominal beam momentum of 29 GeV and a typical momentum spread of $\pm 1\%$.
+The intensity of the negatively charged particles delivered to the experiment was typically (1 to 2)$\cdot 10^6$/s.
+The beam was composed of approximately 98.0\% $\pi^-$, 1.6\% $K^-$, and 0.2\% $\bar p$.
+The remaining 0.2\% were muons and electrons.

-The beam section consists of beam-defining scintillators, Cherenkov threshold counters for the pion/kaon/antiproton identification and few proportional chambers.
-The PCs serve majorly for the beam particle tracking.
-Also they are used with the last diplole magnet of the beam line for the $P_{beam}$ measurement.
-The accuracy of 1\% at 30 GeV gives a limited control over nucleon excitation in the target fragmentation kinematic region using the missing mass technique.
+The beam section of the experiment (not shown in Fig.~\ref{fig_VES_setup}) consists of Cherenkov threshold counters for the identification of incoming pions, kaons, and antiprotons, beam-defining scintillators, and proportional chambers, which are used mainly for the beam particle tracking.
+Together with the last dipole magnet of the beam line they are also used to measure the beam momentum $P_\text{beam}$.
+The 1\% accuracy of this measurement gives us limited control over nucleon excitations in the target-fragmentation kinematic region using the missing-mass technique.

-A $Be$ target has diameter of 45 mm which fits to the beam spot and thickness of 40 mm which is about 10\% of both radiation and nuclear interaction lengths.
-The target is inserted into a hole in an aluminum holder.
-The holder is a square prism with sizes of $12\times 12\times 20$ cm$^3$.
-The inlet part of the hole is a cylinder, while the outlet is cone.
-The holder in its turn is placed into a veto box.
-An inner layer of the box is assembled of $Sci$-counters and an outer is of $Pb/Sci$ "sandwich" counters.
+The beryllium target has a diameter of 45 mm, which matches the beam spot size, and a thickness of 40 mm, which corresponds to about 10\% of radiation and nuclear interaction lengths.
+The target is inserted into a hole in an aluminum holder (Fig.~\ref{target}).
+The holder is a square prism of dimensions $12\times 12\times 20$ cm$^3$.
+It absorbs slow recoiling protons and delta electrons.
+The hole in the holder has a cylindrical shape on the upstream side and a conical shape on the downstream side.

-The veto is aimed to reject events with the target fragmentation products leaving the target at large angles.
-The $Sci$- counters are used in a trigger, while the "sandwiches" signals are digitized for the further analysis.
-The holder suppresses veto firing on recoil protons and delta-electrons.